 Thor: Ragnarok is a messy film.
 It’s main villain Hela (played with scenery-chewing glee by Cate Blanchett) is side-lined for most of the film.
 As is Asgard, the place that is in mortal danger from the Goddess of Death that is Thor’s (Chris Hemsworth) sister.

 Do not be fooled.
 This is the main conflict of the film’s plot.
-But, for the most part, Thor and pals are relegated to another world entirely.
+Although, for the most part, Thor and pals are relegated to another world entirely.

-This side plotline is most of the film.
-Thanks to director Taika Waititi’s knack for comedic timing, this plot is, dare I say, Hela fun.
+This side plotline comprises most of the film.
+Thanks to director Taika Waititi’s knack for comedic timing this plot is, dare I say, Hela fun.
 However, it barely counts as a movie.

 The smoke and mirrors game of Thor: Ragnarok is its comedic prowess.
 With Chris Hemsworth, Taika Waititi, and Jeff Goldblum in the mix, the film manifests itself as a comedy film.
 Clearly, it is not merely thus.
 It is a Marvel property that must function as an action film, a comedy film, and a franchise film.